 Carrying out an HR compliance audit can seem complex, but it’s actually far easier than it seems.
 Read on to learn five tips for conducting an effective HR compliance audit for your business.

 It’s essential that your company’s HR department understands the laws it’s subject to.
-Human resources laws change relatively frequently, making it essential that you not only understand the laws but stay up to date with any relevant changes.
+HR laws change relatively frequently, making it essential that you not only understand the laws but stay up to date with any relevant changes.

-Make it a key aspect of your HR policy to stay up to date on developments to human resources laws and incorporate any necessary changes into your HR strategy if they become necessary.
+Make it a key aspect of your HR policy to stay up to date on developments to HR laws and incorporate any necessary changes into your HR strategy if they become necessary.

 Does your company have an HR conduct manual?
-Clearly outlining your company’s human resources processes and policies makes it easier for your HR department to make consistent, effective decisions that comply with HR regulations.
+Clearly outlining your company’s HR processes and policies makes it easier for your HR department to make consistent, effective decisions that comply with HR regulations.

 Your company should update its HR department manual whenever new laws come into place – or updates are passed to existing HR laws – to ensure it’s compliant in any circumstance.

 How does your company recruit, interview and hire its employees?
-As part of your human resources compliance audit, examine and review your company’s process for hiring new employees to ensure it’s completely compliant with relevant HR laws.
+As part of your HR compliance audit, examine and review your company’s process for hiring new employees to ensure it’s completely compliant with relevant HR laws.